-To print the reports to the hard disk if the print file does not exist, use the arrow keys to highlight MAKE NEW FILE and press Enter - .
+To print the reports to the hard disk if the print file does not exist, use the arrow keys to highlight MAKE NEW FILE and press Enter -.

-- To save to the filename of your choice, type [filename] and press [Enter ←].
+- To save to the default print filename (print.ams), press Enter- - To save to the filename of your choice, type [filename] and press Enter≁).

-To print the reports to the hard disk if the print file already exists, use the arrow keys to highlight the [filename] and press [Enter--].
+To print the reports to the hard disk if the print file already exists, use the arrow keys to highlight the [filename] and press Enter-.